Faculty Evaluation and Awards

 Teaching effectiveness should be based on factors to include:

-Teaching evaluation by students in each organized course taught in the fall and spring semesters.
+- Teaching evaluation by students in each course taught.

-Teaching evaluations by the Teaching Effectiveness Committee.
-This evaluation is generally voluntary and must be requested by a faculty member.
-Evaluation is required for pre-tenure faculty and full time instructors in their 2nd, 4th, and 5th years.
-For faculty members contemplating promotion, this evaluation should be conducted the year before the promotion application.
+- Teaching evaluations by the Teaching Effectiveness Committee.
+This evaluation is generally voluntary and must be request by a faculty member.
+Evaluation is required annually for pre-tenure faculty.
+For faculty members contemplating promotion, this evaluation should be conducted minimally the year before the promotion application and optimally two years before the promotion application.
 Evaluation by the Teaching Effectiveness Committee is recommended periodically for all faculty members.

-Maintenance of current, relevant, and innovative courses as reflected through course syllabi, academic rigor, and innovative teaching methodologies and evaluation techniques (e.g., grade distribution, measurable learning outcomes requiring higher order thinking [application, analysis, synthesis] and skill levels, honors courses, writing intensive courses, domestic and international study courses/tours, case studies, collaborative courses, team projects, service learning projects/courses, research projects, web-based courses, and distance education).
-All course syllabi must contain expected learning outcomes and the methods by which those outcomes are assessed.
+- Maintenance of current, relevant, and innovative courses as reflected through course syllabi, academic rigor, and innovative teaching methodologies and evaluation techniques (e.g., grade distribution, measurable learning outcomes requiring higher order thinking [application, analysis, synthesis] and skill levels, honors courses, writing intensive courses, domestic and international study courses/tours, case studies, collaborative courses, team projects, service learning projects/courses, research projects, web-based courses, and distance education).

 Scholarship productivity should be measured by the scope, depth, relevance, and overall contribution of the individual’s program.
 The candidate may provide evidence of scholarly activities in a variety of mechanisms appropriate to the discipline and based on the initial appointment letter.
 Scholarship may take the form of traditional research or creative activities.
 Evaluation of scholarship performance should be based on such factors as: